roalcantara/trying-to-suck-less/README.md

-# trying-to-suck-less
+# Trying to Suck Less

-A few general colaborative development best practices
+A forever WIP general best practices used on my projects.